InSciEd Out brings student-driven inquiry to local classrooms

 “The types of questions young students come up with are truly amazing,” says Thompson.
 “Working with these students challenges me to think of my own research questions in a new way.
 They aren’t afraid to challenge me to explain why I am interested in a question or why they should care about it.
 That constant challenge has forced me to think more deeply about the scientific questions I am asking as a researcher.”

 Through a process known as “student extensions,” InSciEd Out students work with a scientist partner to develop and perform impactful experiments.
-For example, 8th grade students at one partner school recently completed a project examine the impact of soil texture on the transport of surface water contaminants into ground water.
-These students will be presenting their work at a year-end research symposium to be held at the University of Minnesota on April 16th.
+For example, 8th grade students at one partner school recently completed a project examining the impact of soil texture on the transport of surface water contaminants into groundwater.
+These students will be presenting their work at a year-end research symposium to be held at the University of Minnesota on April 16, 2018.

 This emphasis on engaging students in relevant science has paid off.
 As Kristen Dirksen, a 5th grade teacher at an InSciEd Out partner school puts it, “I have found that the connections with the scientists really brings out even more scientific reasoning in my students.
 The students are excited to share their knowledge with others, especially their community.
 There is so much pride in my students when they present their work to the community.
 They see their value and realize that their science has an impact on others.
 It's truly and amazing experience.”

-For more information about the InSciEd Out program for to learn about opportunities for involvement, contact Seth Thompson at firstname.lastname@example.org.
+For more information about the InSciEd Out program and to learn about opportunities for involvement, contact Seth Thompson at firstname.lastname@example.org.